Harbir1707/HarbirBookStore/HarbirBookStore/README.txt

-Now added the additional line in startup.cs which will be accessible with DI by any controller Added a new MVC controller from name- CategoryController.cs
+Now added the additional line in startup.cs which will be accessible with DI by any controller Added a new MVC controller from name- CategoryController.cs Added the code in the CategoryControlller.cs and then created a new folder from name Category Then created a Index.cshtml inside the Category folder Modified the Index.cshtml